fluxxcode/egui-file-dialog/README.md

 - Shortcut for user directories (Home, Documents, ...) and system disks
 - Customization:
   - Customize which areas and functions of the dialog are visible
-  - Multiple language support: Customize the text labels that the dialog uses to support multiple languages
+  - Multiple language support: Customize the text labels that the dialog uses
   - Customize file and folder icons

 ## Planned features